driebit/mod_payment/README.md

  * `recurring` - if the payment is recurring, overrules `recurring` form field (defaults to false)
  * `user_id` - the id of the user the payment is for (defaults to the current user)
  * `description` - the description for the ordered goods/services (HTML)
+ * `default_description` - used as the description if both `description` and `q.description` are empty
  * All other arguments are saved as additional properties, which can be overruled with form fields

 Required fields for the payment form: